cellux/blog/contents/articles/diy-linux-with-buildroot-part-2/index.md

  }
 ```

+(Note: a fix for this has been merged to upstream on Jan 22 2013 which made this patch unnecessary.)

-(If you don't want to fiddle with copy/pasting these files, just fetch them from my Git repository at https://github.com/cellux/rpi-buildroot)
+If you don't want to fiddle with copy/pasting these files, just fetch them from my Git repository at https://github.com/cellux/rpi-buildroot

 Now execute `make menuconfig`, enable the new package(s), `make` the whole thing and unpack the resulting `bootfs.tar.gz` and `rootfs.tar.gz` (as root) to the correct places.